fabaff/python-pi-hole/README.rst

 License
 -------

-``python-pi-hole`` is licensed under MIT, for more details check LICENSE.
+``python-pihole`` is licensed under MIT, for more details check LICENSE.